 - Paid Leave Under COVID-19 Response Act - March 20, 2020

-Generally speaking, under federal law, employers are free to require employees to be vaccinated, so long as they properly consider religious and medical accommodation requests as mandated by Title VII of the Civil Rights Act of 1964 (Title VII) and the Americans with Disabilities Act (ADA).
+Generally speaking, under federal law, employers are free to require employees to be vaccinated as long as they properly consider medical accommodation requests under the Americans with Disabilities Act (ADA) and religious accommodation requests as mandated by Title VII of the Civil Rights Act of 1964 (Title VII).
 States may also have their own laws affording greater protection to employees with disabilities and prohibiting discrimination.
-As discussed further below, CAAs should consider federal and state guidance, as well as individual details particular to their organization, when determining whether to make vaccinations mandatory.
+CAAs should consider federal and state guidance, as well as details particular to their organization, when determining whether to require employee vaccinations.

 *Updated October 15, 2020